ZattWine/kyawzayartun/_posts/greeting-from-author.md

   avatar: '/images'
 ---

-# Mingalapar

-Hi, nice to meet you guys.
-I'm `Kyaw Zayar Tun`.
-Warmly welcome to my blog.
+Hello guys, nice to meet you all.
+I'm `Kyaw Zayar Tun` and warmly welcome to my blog.